trapexit/mergerfs/README.md

 See above first.

 If/when mergerfs is rewritten to use the low-level API then it'll be plausible to support system libfuse but till then it's simply too much work to manage the differences across the versions.

+#### Why was splice support removed?

+After a lot of testing over the years splicing always appeared to be at best provide equivalent performance and in cases worse performance.
+Splice is not supported on other platforms forcing a traditional read/write fallback to be provided.
+The splice code was removed to simplify the codebase.

 #### Why use mergerfs over mhddfs?